 Several months ago, I enjoyed the company of a friend and her two younger children.
 Their family had recently come back from a vacation.
-Everett, the youngest, was so excited about one of their outings-a mining expedition.
+Evan, the youngest, was so excited about one of their outings-a mining expedition.
 It had been on his bucket list (that’s funny to consider as he was five at the time) for years.
 He excitedly showed us his treasure from mining.
 He held two vials filled with water.
 Each vial also contained a speck of something else.
 One speck was bright and attracted my eye immediately.
 The other vial had a small pebble.
 It almost appeared brown and I visually rejected it in my initial scan.

 As he was digging through the shallow stream and sifting the rocks from his pan, he discovered it is hard to find gold.
 Yet it was frustratingly easy to find what is known as fool’s gold.

 With the season upon us, may we be like skilled miners, discerning the value of what we give and what we seek.

 Pyrite, or fool’s gold, has a brassy, gold appearance.
 Pyrite is shiny and when you’re mining for gold, it is easy to spot!
 I imagine that the design of it yells out to those in the area, “Hey, come check me out.
 Take a look!”
-A miner, or little boy in this case, is easily drawn to the shine.
+A miner, or little boy, in this case, is easily drawn to the shine.
 Each time, however, the brilliant display would visually register with the miner and be dismissed after fingers scan the piece.
-Pyrite not only has a difference in color, but has a different weight than the valuable metal gold.
+Pyrite not only has a color difference but has a different weight than the valuable metal, gold.
 Pyrite is much lighter than gold.
 It is also jagged and sharp in texture.
 Gold is curved along the edges, almost soft, but weighs more than pyrite.
 These differences make me reflect on God’s design.